kevinboone/vlc-server/README.md

 `common/` contains general-purpose functions that are used by all the other components, such as string and list manipulation.

+`radio_support/` documentation on how to use `vlc-server` with Internet radio stations, and sample scripts for maintaining a station list.

 ## Building